Hotklou2404/ConvenientBlueprints/README.md

 # ConvenientBlueprints
 Convenient Blueprints is a mod for The Long Dark that adds custom crafting recipes for select items and materials that are normally either non-renewable or only renewable through beachcombing.

-## Recipes
+## Features
-For a list of features check out the [wiki](https://github.com/Hotklou2404/ConvenientBlueprints/wiki/Recipes).
+For a detailed list of features check out the [wiki](https://github.com/Hotklou2404/ConvenientBlueprints/wiki).

 ## Installation
 1. If you haven't done so already, install the latest version of MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe).